Toni Halliday: Other work

 Following the emergence of Curve in 1991, Halliday co-wrote and performed vocals on two songs ("Edge to Life" and "Bloodline") for the Recoil album Bloodline (1992).
-She collaborated with The Future Sound of London for the song "Cerebral" from Lifeforms (1994), with Freaky Chakra for the song "Budded on Earth to Bloom in Heaven" from Lowdown Motivator (1994), and with Leftfield for their No. 18 UK hit "Original" from Leftism (1995).
+She collaborated with the Future Sound of London for the song "Cerebral" from Lifeforms (1994), with Freaky Chakra for the song "Budded on Earth to Bloom in Heaven" from Lowdown Motivator (1994), and with Leftfield for their No. 18 UK hit "Original" from Leftism (1995).
 She was also featured on "Original"'s music video.
+Halliday also contributed additional vocals to Nine Inch Nails 1999 album The Fragile.

-In 2002 Halliday recorded a number of songs with the Prague Philharmonic Orchestra with plans to release an EP.
-By the end of the sessions there were enough songs recorded for an album with a working title of "For Tomorrows Sorrows".
-For unknown reasons the album remains unreleased with the exception of the title track which was unofficially uploaded onto the internet.
+In 2002, Halliday recorded a number of songs with the Prague Philharmonic Orchestra with plans to release an EP.
+By the end of the sessions there were enough songs recorded for an album with a working title of For Tomorrow's Sorrows.
+The title track was made available on the official Curve website for a short time; along with the rest of the album, it remains unreleased.

-One other song titled "All Flesh Is Grass" was made available on a very rare CDR by the label.

 Halliday also collaborated with Headcase, Bias, Acid Android and DJ?
 Acucrack.
-In 2006, she was featured on the first The Killers Christmas track, "A Great Big Sled".
+In 2006, she was featured on the Killers' first Christmas track, "A Great Big Sled".
 She contributed vocals to Orbital's soundtrack for the 2012 re-make of the film Pusher.

-In April 2013 Halliday contributed vocals to a new track "Lost In The Noise", a collaboration with Huw Williams.
-The track can be found on the compilation Ethereal Electro Pop on Altitude Music.
-Another new Toni Halliday track for 2013 (co produced by Louise Dowd) called "Down In A Dark Place" can be heard in a trailer for the television programme The Vampire Dairies.
-Along with "Down In A Dark Place" two other new songs "Nowhere To Hide" and "Now The Time Is Here" appeared.

-Halliday's song Nowhere To Hide was officially used in Sochi Winter Olympics 2014 promotion and advertising.
+In 2013, Halliday contributed vocals to a new track, "Lost in the Noise", a collaboration with Huw Williams.
+The track can be found on the compilation album Ethereal Electro Pop on Altitude Music.
+Another Halliday track for 2013 (co-produced by Louise Dowd) called "Down in a Dark Place" can be heard in a trailer for the television series The Vampire Diaries.
+Along with "Down in a Dark Place", two other new songs appeared—"Nowhere to Hide" and "Now the Time Is Here".
+"Nowhere to Hide" was officially used during promotion and advertising of the Sochi Winter Olympics 2014.